The Prismatic Jane Eyre Project, Phase One

 We know that the Maps, and the list they are based on, are not complete: if you spot a mistake, or a translation that is missing, please let us know!
 You can do this using the Contribute button in the sidebar.
 If you are alerting us to a missing translation, please tell us as much as you can of: title, translator, publisher, place, date, dates of any reprints, and anything else that is interesting about the translation (for instance, if it is censored, or a version for children).
 As soon as we have enough corrections, we will publish updated maps.

 In Phase Two we will show how words, scenes and metaphors from the novel morph as they move across languages.
 The research group has been doing a huge amount of work on this aspect of the project over the last two years: you can find out more about the approach in our Close Reading pages.
-The results, including interactive, trans-linguistic textual environments for you to explore, will appear in those pages during autumn/winter 2019.
-We will also invite you to contribute your own translations of passages from the novel, into any dialect, idiom or style.
+The results, including interactive, trans-linguistic textual environments for you to explore, will appear in those pages (we hope) by about Easter 2020.
+At a later stage we will also invite you to contribute your own translations of passages from the novel, into any dialect, idiom or style.

 In Phase Three, we will investigate how digital analysis can help us understand larger-scale transformations of the text across languages.
 You can see the first analyses in our Distant Reading pages: more are on their way.

 Phase Four is the publication of an open-access book, linked to the website, which will provide fuller analysis of the material presented here, together with essays by all the researchers.
-The book will appear in late 2020 / early 2021.
+We hope that the book will appear during 2021.

 All the software written by our Digital Humanities researcher Giovanni Pietro Vitali is open source and will be made freely available on our Downloads page.